kyma-incubator/compass/docs/compass/02-01-components.md

 Director handles the process of managing Applications and Runtimes.
 It also requests Application webhook APIs for credentials and exposes health information about Runtimes.
 This component has access to the storage.

+## Hydrator

+Hydrator componet is responsible for the authentication and authorization aspect of the project, leveraging the [ORY OathKeeper](https://github.com/ory/oathkeeper) functionality.
+In that component we have also custom data processing in form of Oathkeeper hydrator mutators used along with the other default mutators.

 ## Integration System

 Integration System is any system that provides integration for multiple tenants.
 It exists in a global scope without tenant assignment.